svgeesus/EuroMPE/voltage-ref-AD588BQ.md

 Load Reg for LT1761 at 1ma to 100mA is Vout/1.22 × -1mV = -9.1mV.
 Proportionally, at 10mA should be -0.9mV.
 For LT1964 at 1mA to 200mA  Vout/1.22 × 2mV = -18.2mV.
 So at 10mA again 0.9mV.

 These should hold supply voltage to ±11.2V ±2mV and cope with PSU droop down to ±11.6V, and provide some noise rejection.

+Tested with  well-regulated, low ripple linear variable PSU.

+At 12V, stable but no improvement in wandering and spikiness despite the clean PSU.

+Progressively worse below 12V.
+Poor results at 11.2V Thus, not enough room to produce a secondary regulated power from 12V.